csic-cambridge/line-of-sight/line-of-sight-software-app-mk2/README.md

   * Create the user for the system
     ``` bash
-    create user cdbb@’%’ identified by 'cdbbpw’;
+    CREATE USER cdbb@'%' IDENTIFIED BY 'cdbbpw';
-    GRANT ALL PRIVILEGES ON *.* TO 'cdbb'@’%’ IDENTIFIED BY 'cdbbpw';
+    GRANT ALL PRIVILEGES ON *.* TO 'cdbb'@'%' IDENTIFIED BY 'cdbbpw';
-    flush privileges;
+    FLUSH PRIVILEGES;
-    create schema cdbb;
+    CREATE SCHEMA cdbb;
     ```

 Now Database is set up and ready to be used by the application.